 1. Not knowing about ASO marketing.

-The most common mistake which we often see in the app store optimization is that developers decide not to focus on this important area whatsoever, complete missing all the benefits that ASO brings to the table.
+The most common mistake which we often see in the app store keyword optimization is that developers decide not to focus on this important area whatsoever, complete missing all the benefits that ASO tools bring to the table.

 2. Not knowing the volume of search traffic in your industry.

-Before you start investing time into app store optimization it is important to set a transparent goal and manage your expectations about the result.
+Before you start investing time into app store optimization tools it is important to set a transparent goal and manage your expectations about the result.
 To do this, you should remember to invest time into analyzing the amount of search traffic that exists in your field.
 Yes, over 60% of all app downloads come from organic search, but do users actually search for applications similar to yours and if yes, then how many users are doing it?

-If your app is focused on a very specific problem or it is first of its kind, ASO will not be as effective or you will have to rely on more broader keywords which will make your potential audience too broad and have a negative impact on conversion.
+If your app is focused on a very specific problem or it is first of its kind, your ASO tools will not be as effective or you will have to rely on broader keywords which will make your potential audience too broad and have a negative impact on conversion.
 In a case like this, it is important to manage your expectations.

 3. Not paying attention to the search suggestions.

-A very powerful way to discover potential keywords is looking at store suggestions.
+A very powerful way to discover potential keywords is by looking at store suggestions.
 Once you start typing a phrase or a keyword in the search engine it will give you a set of suggestions.
-The sole fact that those exist indicates that there is traffic to be found for those keywords and you can use them in your ASO strategy.
+The sole fact that those exist indicates that there is traffic to be found for those keywords and you can use them in your ASO marketing strategy.